Qolore7/vanguard/README.md

 # Installation:

+## Disabling the Anniversary DLC
+This step is only required for users who have the paid Anniversary Upgrade DLC.
+This DLC will need to be disabled as this list is only designed for the free update.
+The DLC can be disabled in Steam by right-clicking on Skyrim in your Library, selecting `Properties... -> DLC`, then un-checking the box next to **The Elder Scrolls V: Skyrim Anniversary Upgrade**.
+For GOG, select `Settings -> Manage Installation -> Configure... -> DLC` and un-check **The Elder Scrolls V: Skyrim Anniversary Upgrade**.

 ## Clean Install
-Lost Liberty requires a completely clean installation of Skyrim Special Edition.
+Vanguard requires a completely clean installation of Skyrim Special Edition.
 This means completely deleting both the game folder and also the folder located in `Documents\My Games\Skyrim Special Edition` then reinstalling the game through Steam/GOG.
 The game MUST be installed outside of any default Windows folders, such as `Program Files`, your `Desktop`, or `Documents.` If you have your Steam library in any of these locations, please follow [these](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) instructions to move it.

 ## Starting Skyrim
 1. Run the launcher from Steam/GOG